 But remember to check that whoever gets them is not allergic to perfume!

-To help you to control dust mites, put away papers and books and stuff you've been accumulating that gathers dust as this is a problem area for most allergic people.
+If you are allergic to dust, to help you to control dust mites, put away papers and books and other stuff you've been accumulating that gathers dust.